Tired of embarrassing and painful fever blisters that pop up at the worst possible time? Here’s how you can use Castor Oil for Cold Sores!

 Do remember that these sores are highly contagious during an outbreak.
 Touching a sore and then other parts of your body or another person can spread the virus.

 How Does Castor Oil Help with Cold Sores?

-While there is no known cure for the herpes virus that causes cold sores, you can use castor oil for fever blisters with successful outcomes.
-The ricinoleic acid in castor oil has great anti-viral and antibacterial properties.
-This means that it can help the virus to return to a dormant state and kill any bacteria that might be worsening your sore.
+While there is no known cure for the herpes virus that causes cold sores, you can use castor oil for fever blisters for its potent benefits:

 How to Use Castor Oil for Cold Sores?

 Using castor oil for cold sores is pretty straightforward.
 Here’s how:

 - Before applying anything to a cold sore, you should first clean the area with mild soap and warm water.
 This will help remove any dirt or other irritants that could further inflame the sore.

 - Once the area is clean, apply a small amount of castor oil directly to the cold sore.
 You can use a cotton swab or your fingertip, but make sure your hands are clean before applying.

 - Allow the oil to soak into the skin rather than washing it off.
 It might be most convenient to do this before bed so that the oil can stay on overnight.